 Most doctors can diagnose OA with just a physical examination and the patient’s medical history, according to Dr. Keith Sinusas’s article in American Family Physician.

-If necessary, a doctor may recommend X-rays to confirm a diagnosis or rule out other conditions.
+If necessary, a doctor may recommend X-rays to confirm a diagnosis or rule out other conditions such as fibromyalgia, which is a comorbid or coexisting condition for some OA patients.
 X-rays can show narrowing of the spaces between bone — indicating cartilage loss — as well as bone spurs or cysts.
 More advanced imaging tests like MRIs are rarely needed to diagnose OA except in complex cases.

 Typically, blood tests are not required to make a diagnosis because OA doesn’t have detectable antibodies or markers of inflammation like rheumatoid arthritis.
 If a doctor suspects that a patient may have rheumatoid arthritis or gout, they may order blood tests to rule out these conditions.